 A guest speaker is invited to each event to give a brief presentation on a topical issue and each meeting concludes with a tapas lunch.
 Read more.

-Lunchtime on 3 July was with Brian Steele founder of Giddy Up
+Lunchtime on 3 July 2018 with Brian Steele founder of Giddy Up

 Take pleasure in scoring benefits for your business, your organisation... or just for you

 If you've attended a Wellington Business Network event, or yet to come along, this is for you.

 Business philanthropy is good marketing and great for your business.
 If you'd like to see how the members of the Wellington Business Network can gain some real benefits from knowing each other and the best thing you can do for your business marketing, READ MORE HERE

 Finding the funny side in nursing care Have you ever been cared for by a nurse who made you laugh?
 Research from Te Herenga Waka—Victoria University of Wellington shows the nurse may have been utilising a crucial component of their professional toolkit.
 Shelley van der Krogt recently completed her Master’s thesis on the use of humour in ...
 Keep Reading

 The Urban Art Foundation, an organisation committed to making art accessible on streets and in public gateways to enrich New Zealander’s experience of their urban environment, has facilitated an exchange of digitalised paintings and video art between Turku, Finland and Wellington, New Zealand.
 In Wellington, the International Urban Art...
 Keep Reading

 2019 Research Review Editorial by Associate Professor Rebecca Grainger Gender has been a hot topic in 2019.
 Gender equality, gender pay equity, gender identity, and more.
 Unfortunately, in many parts of the world, women face disadvantage and in many cases direct harm, due their gender.
 This has been recongised by the United Nation’s Sustai...
 Keep Reading